huykingsofm/portwork-project/README.md

 ![AWS EKS Portwork](/images/aws_portwork.png)

 ##### What to note:
-      - First we create a VPC in AWS with a CIDR range of 10.1.0.0/16, 3 public subnets and 3 private subnets across 3 AZs (us-west-2a, us-west-2b, us-west-2c).
+First, in 1-vpc.tf we create a VPC in AWS with a CIDR range of 10.1.0.0/16, 3 public subnets and 3 private subnets across 3 AZs (us-west-2a, us-west-2b, us-west-2c).
-      - Then we initialize an EKS cluster and assign the control plane a role with enough permission
-      - Finally, we create 3 nodes in the EKS cluster and provide them the required permissions for portworx.
+Then we initialize an EKS cluster in 2-eks-master.tf and assign the control plane a role with enough permission After that, in 3-eks-workers.tf we create 3 nodes in the EKS cluster and provide them the required permissions for portworx:
       {
         "Version": "2012-10-17",
         "Statement": [